davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

   Swap in domain NER without changing the retrieval contract.
 Keep shared schemas stable while evolving analyzers and fielded clauses.
 Observability flags (e.g., saved JSONL) make experiments repeatable.

 * **Use case**
   A programming Q&A assistant ingests manuals, API docs, and forum answers into **LT** with NER enrichments.
-At question time, NER extracts entities (APIs, error codes); the orchestrator **queries LT and HOT in parallel**, ranks per store, interleaves deterministically, and sends highlights to the LLM.
+At question time, NER extracts entities (APIs, error codes); the orchestrator **queries LT and HOT in parallel**, re-ranks the merged hits with the external BM25 stage, and sends highlights to the LLM.
 A nightly job **materializes** popular LT docs into **HOT** via `/_reindex`; TTL cleans them up.
 No per-question copying, no mystery scores.

 ### **Enterprise Architects**